What is a Student Visitor Visa?

 A Student Visitor Visa allows you to stay in the UK for the length of your planned study.
 So, if you need to complete a three-month course, for example, your visa will last for three months.

-Generally, this type of Study Visa lasts for a maximum of six months, and if a student needs to come to the UK to study for longer than this time, they would usually consider applying for a Tier 4 Student Visa instead.
+Generally, this type of Study Visa lasts for a maximum of six months, and if a student needs to come to the UK to study for longer than this time, they would usually consider applying for a Student Visa instead.

 There is an exception to this validity requirement, which occurs if you are studying an English language course.
-If this is the case, your Student Visa can be valid for up to 11 months.
+If this is the case, your Study Visa can be valid for up to 11 months.

 - As a student (in a school, college or university)